zuplo/docs/docs/articles/secure-tunnel.md

 Most customers are fine running two instances of the tunnel service for redundancy in the event one pod/service fails.
 Each tunnel is able to handle millions of requests per minute.
-For customers that require additional scale, simply increase the number of tunnel instances you are running or configure auto-scaling on your deployment.
-It is unlikely that the tunnel will become the bottleneck in your traffic before other factors, but if you do run into any issues [contact support](mailto:support@zuplo.com) and we will work out a solution that meets your scale requirements.
+For customers that require additional scale, simply increase the number of tunnel instances you are running or configure auto scaling on your deployment.
+It's unlikely that the tunnel will become the bottleneck in your traffic before other factors, but if you do run into any issues [contact support](mailto:support@zuplo.com) and we will work out a solution that meets your scale requirements.